metaps/sp-rails-saml/README.md

 ### 4. Migrate

+You need to run migration command.

 ```
 $ rails db:migrate
 ```

 ### 5. Edit your saml credentials

-You can edit your saml credentials in `/saml/saml_settings/edit`.
+Once the above process complete, you can edit your saml credentials in `/saml/saml_settings/edit`.

 ## :page_facing_up: License